genericmoniker/blog/content/im-concerned-about-using-python.md

 * Python threads are real, operating system threads
 * The GIL limits thread effectiveness (see the item about multiple cores)
-* Multiprocessing, bits of native code are some work-arounds
+* Multiprocessing and bits of native code are some work-arounds
 * [Threads are evil anyway](https://www.google.com/search?q=threads+are+evil) ;-)

 **Python can't take advantage of multiple cores**